Buzzwole Raid Guide – Best Counters, Weakness, CP & Strategy

 Move Type Role PvP Value PvE Value

-Counter Fighting Best fast move ⭐⭐⭐⭐⭐ ⭐⭐⭐⭐⭐
+Counter Fighting Best overall fast move ⭐⭐⭐⭐⭐ ⭐⭐⭐⭐⭐

 Poison Jab Poison Coverage option ⭐⭐⭐ ⭐⭐

-Lunge Bug Best move ⭐⭐⭐ ⭐⭐⭐
+Lunge Bug Situational fast pressure ⭐⭐⭐ ⭐⭐⭐

-• Perfect synergy with Fighting charged moves
+• It also lines up perfectly with Buzzwole’s Fighting charged moves

 Charged Moves